filecoin-project/specs/src/algorithms/expected_consensus.md

 Any node that detects this occurring should take both block headers, and call [`storagemarket.SlashConsensusFault`](actors.md#slashconsensusfault).
 The network will then take all of that node's collateral, give a portion of it to the reporter, and keep the rest.

-## Implementation Notes

-- When selecting messages from the mempool to include in the block, be aware that other miners may also generate blocks during this round, and to maximize fee earnings it may be best to select some messages at random (second in a duplicate earns no fees).